Jack Lemmon Actor photo

 About Jack Lemmon

 Jack Lemmon was born on 8 February 1925 in Newton, Massachusetts, USA.
 Jack Lemmon passed away on 27 June 2001 at the age of 76.
 Winner of Oscar.
-We have 11 films with Jack Lemmon available.
-Among Jack Lemmon's most popular films: JFK, Some Like It Hot, The Apartment, Grumpy Old Men, Glengarry Glen Ross.
+We have 13 films with Jack Lemmon available.
+Among Jack Lemmon's most popular films: JFK, Some Like It Hot, The Apartment, The Player, Chaplin.

 Jack Lemmon was a distinguished American actor whose career spanned over five decades, leaving an indelible mark on the film industry.
 Born on February 8, 1925, in Newton, Massachusetts, Lemmon became one of Hollywood's most beloved figures, celebrated for his versatility and remarkable performances in both comedic and dramatic roles.
 His ability to connect with audiences through genuine emotion and wit solidified his status as a cinematic icon.